Blank

 For instance, we can experience periodic volatility in some regions that impacts hiring and workforce stability.
 This is why we work to ensure your hiring strategies are adaptable by offering flexible hiring arrangements, such as short-term contracts or remote work options.
 Any EOR you choose to work with should do the same.

-How mselect helped Huawei deliver a seamless international hiring process in the Middle East
+How mselect helped Huawei deliver a seamless international hiring process in a new region

 Expanding in a market can only happen quickly and effectively if you have the right people on the ground.
 Huawei could see the potential the Middle East offered and contacted us to act as their EOR in specific regions, knowing that we also offered other business services that could help them acquire and man essential infrastructure.
 Contingent labour would be a big factor in their roll-out.